 That suggests that a bag will not last very long.
 Therefore, the price per day goes up considerably.
 In fact, Bakers could cost about as much per day as many higher quality dog foods.

-Pedigree also got a 01 out of 5 rating on the (6) Which Dog Food Website.
+Pedigree also got a 01 out of 5 ratings on the (7) All About Dog Food.
 In the site (3) Dog Food Advisor, they have stated the following: